urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 tags: variation graphs, graphs, bioinformatics
 ---

-Variation graphs are a way of representing the reference genome as a graph.
+Variation graphs represent the reference genome as a graph.
 For an introduction, read my previous post [An Introduction to Variation Graphs] or [Untangling graphical pangenomics] by Erik Garrison.